1ajh/1ajh/README.md

 ### Programming

+I started coding on 27 May 2022.
+HTML was my first language.
 Advanced in HTML, CSS
-Profecient in SQL, SCSS, SASS
+Profecient in SQL, SCSS, SASS Python, PHP
-Decent in JavaScript, PHP, Python
+Decent in JavaScript
 Rookie in Lua, Go
 Frameworks I like are Django, Node, Bottle
 Libraries I like are Bootstrap Icons, Movement
+Related things I know how to use: JSON, Markdown, VBS, TOML, Git

 ### Links